open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 These exceptions exist because:

-- Stable portions of the specification already rely on these conventions
+- Stable portions of the specification already rely on these conventions.
 - These conventions are required to implement an SDK today.

 As such, the Specification should define the absolute minimum of reserved or